phylinux/ClassicalWorm/README.md

-# Classical worm algorithm for several model #
+# Classical worm algorithm for several models #
-This is a tutorial for classical worm algorithm
+This is a demo code collection for classical worm algorithm

 --------------------------------------
 ## Ising model ##